brown-band/website/pages/constitution.md

 Membership in the Band is open to all undergraduate and graduate students of Brown University (hereafter, “Brown”) and the Rhode Island School of Design (hereafter, “RISD”).
 The Band does not discriminate on the basis of race, color, religion, sex, national or ethnic origin, age, disability, veteran status, sexual orientation, gender identity, or gender expression.
 Majority membership consists of full-time undergraduate Brown students.
 Membership is further subject to Article X.

-### Section B: Membership Dues {#IIB}
+### Section B: Membership {#IIB}

-Band members must pay membership dues in order to attend away trips or count towards a quorum in election procedures (see Article IX).
-Dues shall be paid to and recorded by the Business Manager.
-The President may decide to waive a member's dues for any reason, including the member's attendance record or extenuating personal circumstances.
-Band members whose dues have been waived are considered dues-paying members of the Band.
+Band members are students who have attended at least four band activities, defined as rehearsals, performances, and any other events as designated by the President.
+Membership entitles individuals the right to vote in all band proceedings.

 ### Section C: Anti-Discrimination Clause {#IIC}